 Method of Inspection Reason for rejection 1.
-Check opening windows are provided in the rear of the vehicle capable of being opened by the rear seat passengers. dows are not provided in the rear of the vehicle capable of being e rear seat passengers.
+Check opening windows are provided in the rear of the vehicle capable of being opened by the rear seat passengers.
+1. Opening windows are not provided in the rear of the vehicle capable of being opened by the rear seat passengers.
 2. Vehicle windows shall have visual transmission to ensure that the interior of the vehicle is clearly visible from the outside of the vehicle at all times.
 Check vehicle is fitted with windscreen glass that has a light transmittance of 75%, and all other window glass have a light transmittance of not less than 70%.
 Note: For rear doors, this requirement will apply to the main window in the rear door.
 It does not apply to those parts of the rear window or any other side windows adjacent to the luggage space in the vehicle which can be of any tint fitted at manufacture providing it is not opaque.
-No vehicle shall be fitted with any form of additional means to darken or tint the glass on any part of the vehicle. fitted with windscreen glass that has a light transmittance of 75% window glass has a light transmittance of less than 70%.
+No vehicle shall be fitted with any form of additional means to darken or tint the glass on any part of the vehicle.
+2. Vehicle is not fitted with windscreen glass that has a light transmittance of 75% and any other window glass has a light transmittance of less than 70%.
 3. Check a serviceable device for demisting the rear window is fitted.
-A serviceable device for demisting the rear window is not fitted.
+3. A serviceable device for demisting the rear window is not fitted.